EdinburghParkLife/ParkLifeToolkit/README.md

 To read the database you need SQLite installed on your system, or at least software capable of reading SQLite databases.

 *The database is by default in SQLite.
 You can change to using PostGres as the database, but this is more advanced and you can refer to the botpress documentation on how to do so.*

+To check if you already have sqlite installed, run `sqlite` in your terminal window.
+If the prompt changes to say `sqlite` then you do, else it will say that the command is not recognised in which case you do not have it installed.

 To read from the database, you can install any sqlite database reader tool.
 An example is sqliteBrowser https://sqlitebrowser.org/